 Although strength improvements are seen with concurrent strength and endurance programs, muscle fiber growth is inhibited as compared to those that perform strength training alone (Karavirta 2011).

 Techniques to Lessen Concurrent Training Inhibition

 Cycling appears to be somewhat less disruptive to strength adaptations as compared to running.
-The author theorize cycling is slightly less disruptive to strength gains since the cycling biomechanics more closely resemble multi-joint strength training movements such as the Leg Press or the Squat.
+The author theorizes cycling is slightly less disruptive to strength gains since the cycling biomechanics more closely resemble multi-joint strength training movements such as the Leg Press or the Squat.
 (Gergely 2009).

 Santtila et al. (2009) suggested that the Finnish Defense Forces decrease in the amount of endurance-based military training and/or an increase in the amount of maximal explosive strength training in their basic training protocols in order to optimize strength and power development in their soldiers.

-Overreaching and overtraining have been proposed as possible reasons for inhibition of progress during concurrent training.
+Overreaching and overtraining have been proposed as possible reasons for the inhibition of progress during concurrent training.
 Hormonal changes associated with overtraining inhibit type 1 muscle fibers hypertrophy.
-Adequate recovery, reduced training volume, and well-planned periodization techniques (eg: classic periodization or block periodization) may allow for progress in multiple fitness components (Kraemer 2012).
+Adequate recovery reduced training volume, and well-planned periodization techniques (eg: classic periodization or block periodization) may allow for progress in multiple fitness components (Kraemer 2012).
 Kraemer (2012) also makes additional suggestions: